Expand renal possibilities for all HD patients

 Here you can find the detailed profiles of Theranova dialyzers.

 Learn more about HDx

 U.S. FDA De Novo Authorization for Theranova Dialyzers Enabling HDx TherapyLearn more

 Important Safety Information

-For safe and proper use of products mentioned herein, please refer to the appropriate Operators Manual or Instructions for Use.
+For safe and proper use of this device, please refer to Instructions for Use.